inchworks/picinch/docs/administrator.md

 **highlights** This special section shows a panel of thumbnails for the most recent hightlight images.

 **slideshows** This special section shows a panel of thumbnails for the most recent slideshows.

+**subpages** This special section shows summary cards for the sub-pages of this page that do not have menu items.
+I.e. pages named `.name.sub`.

 The special section formats `events`, `highlights` and `slideshows` are intended to be used just once each, and by default they are added to the home page.
 They can be rearranged in order on the home page, or moved to separate pages.
 The section text appears above the special content and typically is just a heading.